Simucube/simucube-docs.github.io/docs/Simucube3/Cabling.md

 ![](assets/WiringDark.svg#gh-dark-mode-only){width="900"}

 !!!
 Warning
-    To avoid damaging devices and prevent physical hazards, make changes to cabling only when DC power source has been **fully unplugged** from the mains input (house wall AC power socket).
+    - To avoid damaging devices and prevent physical hazards, make changes to cabling only when DC power source has been **fully unplugged** from the mains input (house wall AC power socket).
 Powering off with POWER button alone is not sufficient.
+	- Only use the power supply shipped with your device (Sport: GST280, Pro & Ultimate: GST360).
+Using an incompatible power supply may damage your device.

 ## Wheelbase + Active pedals